luong-komorebi/Awesome-Linux-Software/README.md

 - [Clion](https://www.jetbrains.com/clion/) - A cross-platform and powerful IDE for C and C++.
 - [Code::Blocks](http://www.codeblocks.org/) - Code::Blocks is a free C, C++ and Fortran IDE built to meet the most demanding needs of its users.
 It is designed to be very extensible and fully configurable. ![Freeware][Freeware Icon]
 - [Codelite](http://codelite.org/) - A Free, open source, cross platform C,C++,PHP and Node.js IDE. ![Freeware][Freeware Icon]
+- [DataGrip](https://www.jetbrains.com/datagrip/) - DataGrip is a cross-platform IDE that is aimed at DBAs and developers working with SQL databases.
+It has built-in drivers that support DB2, Derby, H2, HSQLDB, MySQL, Oracle, PostgreSQL, SQL Server, Sqlite and Sybase.
 - [DBeaver](http://dbeaver.jkiss.org/) - A universal database client supporting multiple platforms and databases. [![Open-Source Software][OSS Icon]](https://github.com/serge-rider/dbeaver/) ![Freeware][Freeware Icon]
 - [Eclipse](https://eclipse.org/ide/) - Eclipse is famous for our Java Integrated Development Environment (IDE), but our C/C++ IDE and PHP IDE are pretty cool too![Freeware][Freeware Icon]
 - [Fisherman](https://github.com/fisherman/fisherman) - A plugin manager for fish shell. [![Open-Source Software][OSS Icon]](https://github.com/fisherman/fisherman) ![Freeware][Freeware Icon]